juandpinto/thesis-manuscript/source/13_results.md

 ### Methodological challenges

 One of the more obvious issues of this project is the use of a corpus of movie subtitles as a substitute for a corpus of true conversational language.
 This issue in a way forms the backbone of the FDOSH, and it is at the heart of what this project is all about.
-Though I discuss several points related to this in the *Background* section of this thesis, I will here discuss some of its implications for future work.
+Though I discuss several points related to this in the [*background*](#background) section of this thesis, I will here discuss some of its implications for future work.

 #### Ideal vs. practical corpora

 The use of a subtitle corpus has both positive and negative aspects.
 As described in the literature review, the early research that has been done on the topic indicates that movie subtitles share many features with spontaneous, spoken language [@Newusefilmsubtitles2007; @BrysbaertMovingKuceraFrancis2009].
 This includes a high level of correlation between the two, as well as a strong ability to predict the outcomes of a lexical decision task.

 One especially positive aspect of subtitle corpora is their accessibility.
-Thanks to the efforts of organizations such as *<http://opensubtitles.com>* and [OPUS](http://opus.nlpl.eu), very large corpora are available to the public for free.
-And they already come pre-processed, as an additional incentive for the time-constrained researcher.
+Thanks to the efforts of organizations such as [OpenSubtitles](http://opensubtitles.com) and [OPUS](http://opus.nlpl.eu), very large corpora are available to the public for free.
+And as an additional incentive for the time-constrained researcher, they can be downloaded in a pre-processed, and even parsed, format.

 This free and open nature makes subtitle corpora excellent tools for research in languages that don't yet have large, high-quality corpora of spoken language.
-Though advances in technology are rapidly making this type of data-collection more accessible, the costs remain too high for many less-commonly taught languages as of now.
-This is largely due to the arduous process of transcribing audio recordings.[@IzreelTranscribingSpokenIsraeli2004]
+Though advances in technology are rapidly making the necessary types of data-collection more accessible, the costs remain too high for many less-commonly taught languages.
+This is largely due to the arduous process of transcribing audio recordings [@IzreelTranscribingSpokenIsraeli2004].

 An ideal corpus for this sort of task would consist of many millions of tokens of recorded, transcribed, and parsed spontaneous spoken language.
 Several attempts have been made to create a corpus of this nature in Hebrew.